Statement of Intent

 At Key Stage Two, all children access whole class reading and a separate writing session daily.
 Reading enables children access to expert writers and will be taught comprehension skills to secure their understanding.
 Children are able to make connections between the authorial style and skill they see as a reader, to how they can develop themselves as writers.

 During our children’s first encounters of school life, they learn to write by being exposed to a range of stories to develop their vocabulary.
-Talk for Writing is introduced so that children learn to recite familiar stories and to develop an understanding of story structure.
-Writing materials are available in all areas within the setting and there are opportunities for children to develop mark making through the carefully selected provocations, which are changed regularly.
-This provision continues throughout EYFS to promote a love of writing.
+Daily Literacy sessions are taught discreetly and are always based on a quality core text.
+Writing materials are available in all areas within the reception setting and there are opportunities for children to develop mark making through the carefully selected provocations and provisions, which are changed regularly.
+This continues throughout EYFS to promote a love of writing.

 From the Spring Term, all children in Reception take part in Guided Writing sessions in small groups and record in books weekly.
 This ensures that children are Year One ready by the time they leave Reception in the Summer Term.